Telling People You Have Diabetes

 Once you start talking about your diabetes, people may begin to ask questions about your diabetes as they will become interested in knowing more.

-Many people with diabetes prefer not to have comments or questions about their condition, and some would rather that people don’t know at all.
+Some of us are comfortable talking about our diabetes whereas some of us prefer not to have comments or questions about their condition and would rather that people don’t know at all.

 This is particularly common at school and during the teenage years.

-However, you should tell certain people that you have diabetes but there are various ways and times to do this.
+However, you should tell certain people that you have diabetes and there are various ways and times to do this.

 Using medical ID to tell people you have diabetes

-People with diabetes should always wear medical alert ID or at the least carry some sort of card to let others know.
+People with diabetes that are at risk of hypoglycemia or very high blood glucose levels are advised to wear a form of medical alert ID or at the least carry some sort of card to let others know.

-This is because medical emergencies can happen at any time and even a card in your wallet can make a major difference to the treatment that you receive.
+This is because medical emergencies can sometimes occur suddenly and even a card in your wallet can make a major difference to the treatment that you receive.

 Tell the people you spend time with that you have diabetes